khuyentran1401/reproducible-data-science/testing_code/pytest_plugins.md

 ![](https://miro.medium.com/max/700/1*eNMmh8kC3l7DY8NcPpWhlw.png)

 The output is nice and easy to read!
-From the output, we know that the list range method takes the least amount of time to execute and the `concat` method takes the most amount of time to execute!

-We know that the`concat` method takes more time to execute than other methods, but how much longer?
+We know that the `concat` method takes more time to execute than other methods, but how much longer?

 We can visualize the results using `--benchmark-historgram`